Polymer/polymer-bundler/README.md

 `polymer-bundler` constructor takes an object of options similar to the command line options.
-- `abspath`: A folder to treat as "webroot".
+- `basePath`: A folder to treat as "webroot".
   - When specified, use an absolute path to `target`.
 - `excludes`: An array of strings with regular expressions to exclude paths from being inlined.
 - `stripExcludes`: Similar to `excludes`, but strips the imports from the output entirely.